message/iata/SG.md

 - passengers who are 12 years old or younger and travelling with a parent or guardian;
 - passengers who are unable to use a mobile device due to a certified disability and/or special need.
 4. Passengers are not allowed to transit Singapore.
 - This does not apply when traveling on airlines with transfer routes approved by the Civil Aviation Authority of Singapore (CAAS).
 Passengers must check with airlines if the airlines have the Civil Aviation Authority of Singapore (CAAS)'s approval, before purchasing tickets.
+Passengers with travel history to India within the past 14 days prior to departure for Singapore are not allowed to transit.
-5. Passengers transiting through Singapore who have been to India, Indonesia or the Philippines within the past 14 days must have a negative COVID-19 PCR test result.
+5. Passengers transiting through Singapore who have been to Indonesia or the Philippines within the past 14 days must have a negative COVID-19 PCR test result.
 The test must be taken at most 72 hours before departure from the first embarkation point.
 The test result must be in English and must include the date the test was taken, and a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).
 - This does not apply to:
 - nationals of Singapore;
 - permanent residents of Singapore;